How many hours do you work on vacation?

 That brings us to the end of this podcast.
 Three things that we covered.
 The first thing is if you need to have email attack you, then create a separate email address and only the urgent stuff goes there.
 Even better, just don't get any email.
 If there's something utterly urgent, they'll then call you.
 Otherwise, get someone to deal with the email with canned messages.
 You want to stay off Facebook and Twitter and any kind of social media.
 You want to put yourself in a situation where you're just disconnected.
 Finally, you want to train your clients right at the start.
 You want to let them know that vacation is a time when I'm going to be away.
 You will be surprised at how they respect this almost like it's a honeymoon, every single time you go on vacation.

 It's 5:59 AM and it's time for that walk and to listen to some audiobooks and podcasts.
 I hope you've been enjoying this podcast.
 If you have been enjoying it, please go and leave a review on iTunes.
 If you haven't already subscribed, it's that big purple button.
-All you have to do is go and click it.
-If you're on Android you can go to Stitcher and download the Stitcher app, and you can get all the downloads.
+All you have to do is go and click it, and you can get all the downloads.
 I'm on Twitter @seandsouza and on Facebook at Sean D'Souza.
 You can email me at email@example.com.
 No, just kidding.
 I'm at work right now.
 Email me at firstname.lastname@example.org.

 This episode, for instance, was a response to someone asking how do we deal with work on vacation.
 The answer is you don't.
 We've got to cartooning course starting off shortly.
 I don't know when you're going to listen to this podcast, but if you don't get the cartooning course this year, then it's all the way into 2016, so the cartooning course, which is that www.psychotactics.com/davinci.
 At the end of the year in November, we're going to have the first 50 words course.
 This is a course that shows you how to start a podcast or webinars or write stuff in your articles.
 The first 50 words it drives us absolutely bonkers, and the first 50 words course shows you that.
 You'll never have to struggle with the first 50 words ever again.
 You'll become an amazing storyteller.
 That's the first 50 words course.
 You have to be on the Psychotactics newsletter list so that you can get the notification when the course is due.
 That's pretty much it for this episode.
 Thank you for tuning in.
 Bye for now.